Wiredcraft/test-backend/documentation/architecture.md

 PostgreSQL allows to force a certain data structure on database level, not just application level.
 This helps prevent data issues where application data structure has changed but was not forced through to the database.

+### Sequelize

+Sequelize provides an excellent abstraction layer for relational databases, also is it well established.

 ## Deployment

 The deployment depends on the scale of the application.